nayera-hassan2/Atlanta_Django_CRM/README.md

 python manage.py createsuperuser

-Follow the prompts to set up an admin user.

-Run the development server:
+Run the application:

 python manage.py runserver

-The project will be accessible at http://127.0.0.1:8000/.

-Usage Instructions
+Usage

-Log in using the superuser credentials created earlier.
+Log in to the admin panel using the superuser credentials.

-Navigate through the dashboard to manage customer records.
+Add, update, and manage customer records through the dashboard.

-Use the modal forms to update customer details easily.
+Use the search functionality to find specific customer details.

-Delete or add new customer records as needed.

-File Structure

-Atlanta_Django_CRM/
-│-- main/                  # Main Django app
-│   │-- templates/main/    # HTML templates
-│   │-- views.py           # Application views
-│   │-- models.py          # Database models
-│   │-- urls.py            # URL routing
-│-- static/                # Static files (CSS, JS) │-- manage.py              # Django management script
-│-- requirements.txt       # Required Python packages
-│-- db.sqlite3             # SQLite database (auto-generated)

-Common Issues & Troubleshooting

-1. NoReverseMatch: Reverse for 'index.html' not found

-Solution: Ensure that index.html is correctly referenced as {% url 'main:index' %} in templates instead of {% url 'index.html' %}.
+Technologies Used

+Python

+Django

+MySQL

+HTML, CSS, Javascript, Bootstrap

 License